ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    | Orion     | /work/noaa/epic/UFS_Land-DA/inputs               |
    +-----------+--------------------------------------------------+

-Users who have difficulty accessing the data on Hera or Orion may download it according to the instructions in :numref:`Section %s <GetDataC>` and set ``LANDDA_INPUTS`` to point to the location of the downloaded data.
-Similarly, users with access to data for additional experiments may set the path to that data in ``LANDDA_INPUTS``.
+Users who have difficulty accessing the data on Hera or Orion may download it according to the instructions in :numref:`Section %s <GetDataC>`.
+Its sub-directories are soft-linked to the ``fix`` directory of the land-DA workflow by the build script ``sorc/app_build.sh``.

 .. _generate-wflow: